Parasdeveloper8/Laboratory/README.md

 /README.md                    // Project README
 ```

 ##### Tools used in it
 - It is built is `Go`,`javascript`,`HTML`,`CSS` .
+- Database : `MySQL`
 - For containerization we use docker.
 - You can find image of this project on dockerhub.

+- Run `Docker` image :-

+  `docker run -it parasdeveloper8/laboratory-paras`

+__Just Start this project__

+- You can do port mapping :-

+  `docker run -it -p 2000:4900 parasdeveloper8/laboratory-paras`

+  __Warning__ : If you use port except of 4900,then apis in frontend will fail to fetch data.

 __creator__ : _paras prajapat_

 ![Logo](./static/Images/logo-color.png "Logo")